Before I left for Scotland, one of my friends said, “I’m going to live vicariously through you. You have to eat the haggis.”

 To be sure, no American can truly experience Scotland without leaving the realm of whiskey and entering the world of whisky.
 Scotch is simply whisky that has been made in Scotland (whiskey is American, whisky is European).
 Each region in Scotland has their own particular type of whisky that they produce, sell, and drink, each as unique as the people in those regions themselves.
 For a crash course on scotch, I recommend hitting up the Scotch Whisky Experience on the Royal Mile.
 Inside this adult version of a hands-on museum, you can learn about the distillation process and the different flavor profiles of scotch from around the country.
 You’ll also learn the difference between single malt whiskies and blended whiskies.

+In my humble opinion, Scottish food is guaranteed to please.
+It’s very homey – like comfort food.
+This guide should help you navigate through some of the more obscure of comfort-food dishes.
 Of course, if you’re more the trial-by-fire type, just walk into a bar and order a serving of haggis and a round of the good stuff.
 See where that gets you.